What’s Keeping CIOs Up At Night?

 Charles Beierle, SVP & Chief Information Officer, Randolph-Brooks FCU

 Charles Beierle is the senior vice president and chief information officer at Randolph-Brooks Federal Credit Union ($17.6B, Live Oak, TX).
-Beierle joined RBFCU in 2021 with more than 20 years of experience in IT.
+Beierle joined RBFCU in 2008 and has more than 20 years of experience in IT.
 He frequently participates in speaking engagements to develop the next generation of professionals.

 What’s keeping you up at night from a cybersecurity and fraud perspective?